PostHog/posthog.com/contents/blog/gdpr-compliant-analytics.md

 ## How is GDPR compliance different with PostHog?

-PostHog is different from most other product analytics tools such as Mixpanel or Amplitude because it enables you to self-host on your own infrastructure and maintain full control of the data, this means you can decide on the technical and organizational security measures that are most appropriate for your organization.
+PostHog is different from most other product analytics tools such as Mixpanel or Amplitude because you can you self-host it on your own infrastructure.
+You maintain full control of the data and you can decide on the technical and organizational security measures that are most appropriate for your organization.
 It also means that you can store your data within the EU, encouraging consent from EU citizens and making it easy to comply with any future data sovereignty requirements.

 ## How to set PostHog up for GDPR compliant analytics